IceWhaleTech/ZimaDocs/source/docs/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera.md

 ## Create boot drive for Batocera

-**After downloading the necessary files we can generate the ```SD memory or USB drive``` to boot this system, running the Balena program.
-If it does not work on our device by USB drive is recommended to use an SD card, in any case we must have the fastest possible drive if we are going to use it with this method.**
+**After downloading the necessary files, we can generate the  ```SD memory or USB drive``` to boot this system, running the Balena program.
+If it does not work on our device by USB drive is recommended to use an SD card; in any case, we must have the fastest possible drive if we are going to use it with this method.**

 **- step1**